Get help today 888-685-5770 or sign up for 24/7 text support.

 • Impaired professionals.

-Veterans are welcome within any of our facilities, but at Desert Hope in Nevada and Recovery First in Florida, we offer our Salute to Recovery program.
-Within these two facilities, we cater to veteran and first responder populations battling not only addiction but co-occurring mental health issues as well.
+Within these facilities, we cater to Veteran populations battling not only addiction but co-occurring mental health issues as well.
 We know this population has had different life experiences, so we want to make sure they feel comfortable and understood in our program when discussing what they’ve gone through in the line of duty.

-For programming, all veterans and first responders go through the process together in a group with only other veterans and first responders.
+Each facility offers specialized programming tailored specifically to their experiences.
+Our Veterans’ addiction programming provides healing built on trust, camaraderie, and evidence-based therapies.
+All Veterans go through the process together in a group with other Veterans.
 It’s a way to allow them to bond with people who have similar life experiences—including staff members—during one of the most important periods of life: recovery.
-Within these facilities, you’ll also work with a therapist who is a veteran.

 With this in mind, we have created unique LGBTQ tracks to offer this population a safe and welcoming place for them to work toward recovery.
 Research has also found that, when compared to gay and bisexual men in non-specialized programs, addiction treatment programs providing specialized groups for gay and bisexual men showed better outcomes.